Why do you get black smoke from a diesel engine?

 Injectors sticking Open, Incorrect valve clearances, Incorrect timing

 An injector problem, timing problem or incorrect valve clearances can all cause black smoke.
 The engines injectors spray the fuel in very fine particles into the engine’s cylinders.
 These small particles of fuel find the oxygen and combust very easily.
 If the injector has a fault, it may not be able to spray finely combust as easily.
-It might be caused by poor fuel quality clogging the injectors or sulfur deposits building up.
+It might be caused by poor fuel quality clogging the injectors or sulphur deposits building up.
 In this case all the injectors in the engine are likely to be affected.
 You should call a competent engineer to check your injectors.

 If the valves or valve clearances aren't correct, this will also cause combustion problems in the chamber, leading to black smoke.